 Equipment - Enter the total dollars associated with the equipment used on this project.
-The rate for the individual pieces of equipment may be the actual lease or rental rate, if the equipment is leased or rented, or the rate as determined by the Iowa DOT.
+The rate for the individual pieces of equipment may be the actual lease or rental rate, if the equipment is leased or rented, or the rate as determined by the lowa DOT.
 If a piece of equipment used on the project is not shown, contact the Local Systems Bureau (515-239-1528) for assistance.
 Do not use locally determined rental rates.

-lowa DOT equipment rates can be found on the Local Systems website at: https://iowadot.gov/local\systems/Equipment-Rates.
+lowa DOT equipment rates can be found on the Local Systems Equipment Rates webpage.